zodac/tracker-profiles/README.md

 the [ProfileScreenshotter.java](./tracker-profiles-screenshots/src/main/java/net/zodac/tracker/ProfileScreenshotter.java) and run the `main` method from the IDE.

-[Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/) is used to leverage the host's installed Google Chrome browser to take screenshots.
-While we usually run in headless mode, this can be changed by updating the `USE_HEADLESS_BROWSER` value in the [configuration](#configuration-options).
+[Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/) is used to leverage the Chromium web browser to take screenshots.
+While the application usually run in headless mode, this can be changed by updating the `USE_HEADLESS_BROWSER` value in the [configuration](#configuration-options).
 This will cause a new browser instance to launch when taking a screenshot, and can be used for debugging a new implementation.